singapore9/attack-service/README.md

 ## Service behaviour:

-1. Python3 script does JSON-file parsing, saves it's info into DB for faster responses.
+1. Python3 script does JSON-file parsing, saves its info into the DB for faster responses.
 <details>
   <summary>Details for Service behaviour, #1</summary>